A List of Food

 In Bartram's Encyclopaedia of Herbal Medicine it is said to help high blood pressure, is a good treatment for arteriosclerosis and strengthens blood vessels.
 In fact it contains so many minerals and vitamins that it is a fantastic tonic for the whole body, so you will benefit overall by using it as a part of your high blood pressure diet.

-It has been said that there is no scientific evidence at present that bladder wrack helps treat high blood pressure, but as a food rich in potassium, it can help to maintain your RDA .
+It has been said that there is no scientific evidence at present that bladder wrack helps treat high blood pressure, but as a food rich in potassium, it can help to maintain your RDA.
 But be warned, excessive dosage (many times the recommended dosage) may lead to elevated blood pressure.

 Bladder wrack is also sold as a kelp supplement in tablet or powder form.

-3. Sunflower seeds - 1 oz = 200mg of Potassium
+Sunflower seeds – 1 oz = 200 mg

 Sunflower seeds were used by native American Indians as a diuretic for several ailments.
 Today, as food rich in potassium, they are also recommended for high blood pressure or for other cardiovascular problems.